Topologies on sets of polynomial knots and the homotopy types of the respective spaces: Abstract

 \section{Abstract}

-{\it A polynomial knot in $\mathbb{R}^n$ is a smooth embedding $\mathbb{R}\hookrightarrow\mathbb{R}^n$ such that the component functions are real polynomials.
+{A polynomial knot in $\mathbb{R}^n$ is a smooth embedding of $\mathbb{R}$ in $\mathbb{R}^n$ such that the component functions are real polynomials.
 In the earlier paper with Mishra, we have studied the space $\mathcal{P}$ of polynomial knots in $\mathbb{R}^3$ with the inductive limit topology coming from the spaces $\mathcal{O}_d$ for $d\geq3$, where $\mathcal{O}_d$ is the space of polynomial knots in $\mathbb{R}^3$ with degree $d$ and having some conditions on the degrees of the component polynomials.
 In the same paper, we have proved that the space of polynomial knots in $\mathbb{R}^3$ has the same homotopy type as $S^2$.
 The homotopy type of the space is the mere consequence of the topology chosen.
 If we have another topology on $\mathcal{P}$, the homotopy type may change.
-With this in mind, we consider in general the set $\mathcal{L}^n$ of all polynomial knots in $\mathbb{R}^n$ with various topologies on it and study the homotopy type of the respective spaces.
+With this in mind, we consider in general the set $\mathcal{L}^n$ of polynomial knots in $\mathbb{R}^n$ with various topologies on it and study the homotopy type of the respective spaces.
 Let $\mathcal{L}$ be the union of the sets $\mathcal{L}^n$ for $n\geq1$.
-We also explore the homotopy type of the space $\mathcal{L}$ with some natural topologies on it.} \blfootnote{{\it 2010 Mathematics Subject Classification:} 54A10, 55P10, 55P15, 57M25, 57R40.} \blfootnote{{\it Key words and phrases:} Embedding, Polynomial knot, Topologies on a set, Homotopy type of a space,} \blfootnote{ 0.5pt Homotopy equivalence.}
+We also explore the homotopy type of the space $\mathcal{L}$ with some natural topologies on it.\\[7pt] {\it Keywords:} Polynomial knot, Topologies on a set, Homotopy type of a space.\\[7pt] {\it MSC 2010:} Primary: 57M25, 57R40; Secondary: 54A10, 55P10, 55P15.}